danimolsen1988/wifa_lock/README.md

 All the datasheets for components used in this project can be found in the "Datasheets"-folder

 ## Rich picture
-The rich picture is an early system overview
+The rich picture is an early system overview.
 ![GitHub Logo](/Models_and_figures/RichPicture.png)

 ## activity diagram